Removing Algebraic Data Types from Constrained Horn Clauses Using Difference Predicates: Experimental Evaluation

-(4) We have converted $T$ into the SMT-LIB format, and then run Eldarica and Z3 for checking its satisfiability.
-Rows `$\mathrm{Eldarica_{noADT}}$' and `$\mathrm{Z3_{noADT}}$' report the number of solved problems using Eldarica and Z3, respectively.
-There was only one false positive (that is, a satisfiable set of clauses transformed into an unsatisfiable one), which we have considered to be an {unsolved} problem.
+(4) We have converted $T$ into the SMT-LIB format, and then {we have} run Eldarica and Z3 for checking its satisfiability.
+Rows `$\mathrm{Eldarica_{\,noADT}}$' and `$\mathrm{Z3_{\,noADT}}$' report {outside round parentheses} the number of solved problems.
+There was only one false positive (that is, a satisfiable set {$P$ of clauses transformed into an unsatisfiable set $T$}), which we have {classified as} an {unsolved} problem.

-(5) In order to assess the improvements due to the differential replacement technique we have applied a modified version of the ADT removal algorithm~\Diff~on $P$ that \textit{does not} introduce difference predicates (the {\it Diff-Introduce} case of the {\it Diff-Define-Fold} Procedure of Figure~\ref{fig:Diff} is never executed).
-The number of problems where the modified algorithm terminates and the number of solved problems using Eldarica and Z3 are shown between parentheses in rows `\Diff', `$\mathrm{Eldarica_{noADT}}$' and `$\mathrm{Z3_{noADT}}$', respectively.
+(5) In order to assess the improvements due {to the use of} the differential replacement rule we have applied to $P$ a modified version, call it {$\mathcal{R}^{\circ}$}, of the ADT removal algorithm~\Diff~that \textit{does not} introduce difference predicates, that is, the {\it Diff-Introduce} case of the {\it Diff-Define-Fold} Procedure of Figure~\ref{fig:Diff} is never executed.
+The number of problems {for which $\mathcal{R}^{\circ}$} terminates and the number of solved problems using Eldarica and Z3 are shown {within round parentheses} in rows `\Diff', `$\mathrm{Eldarica_{\,noADT}}$', and `$\mathrm{Z3_{\/noADT}}$', respectively.

-(6) We have run the {\bf cvc4+ig} configuration of the CVC4 solver extended with inductive reasoning~\cite{ReK15} on the 169 problems in SMT-LIB format obtained at Step (1).
+(6) Finally, we have run the {\bf cvc4+ig} configuration of the CVC4 solver extended with inductive reasoning~\cite{ReK15} on the 169 problems in SMT-LIB format obtained at Step (1).
 Row `CVC4+Ind' reports the number of solved problems.

 {\it Evaluation of Results.} The results of our experiments show that ADT removal considerably increases the effectiveness of CHC solvers without inductive reasoning support.
-For instance, Eldarica is able to solve {15} problems out of the {169} input verification problems, while it solves {122} problems after the removal of ADTs.
-When using Z3, the improvement is slightly lower, but still very considerable.
-Note also that, when the ADT removal terminates (129 problems out of 169), the solvers are very effective (95\% successful verifications for Eldarica).
-The improvements specifically due to difference predicates can be gauged by observing that, when those predicates are introduced, the number of problems where the ADT removal strategy terminates increases from 94 to 129 and the number of problems solved with Eldarica increases from 94 to 122.
+For instance, Eldarica is able to solve {15} problems out of {169}, while it solves {122} problems after the removal of ADTs.
+When using Z3, the improvement is slightly lower, but still very significant because the number of problems solved by Z3 rises from 18 to 114.
+Note also that, when the ADT removal terminates (129 problems out of 169), the solvers are very effective (about 95\% successful verifications for Eldarica and about 88\% for Z3).
+The improvements specifically due to the use of the difference replacement rule are demonstrated by the increase of the number of problems {for which} the ADT removal {algorithm} terminates (from 94 to 129), and of the number of problems solved (from 94 to 122, for Eldarica, and from 93 to 114, for Z3).